-A recent move to a subscription-only model required a complete re-design of onboarding.
+A move to a subscription-only model required a complete re-design of onboarding.
 With fierce competition from larger players from the market, I settled on highlighting the value props that differentiate Laughly (albums, originals, podcasts, livestreams).
-I wanted to stay away from short video clips since users expressed confusion around if Laughly offers video content (we don't).
+I stayed away from short video clips since that led users to infer incorrectly that Laughly offered video content.

 We relied heavily on A/B tests to see how effective onboarding designs were:

-I designed a flow that let users into the app to play a few tracks prior to registration.
-Unfortunately, this didn't convert as well as the previous flow.
+A strategy to let users into the app to play a few tracks prior to registration.
+Unfortunately, this didn't convert as well as the existing flow

-Iterated coloring, placement, and copy of all call to action (CTA) buttons and tour screens
+Iterated placement and and copy of call to action (CTA) buttons and tour screens

 Increased push notification acceptance by 14%, through personalization and re-ordering of screens

 "Nice to see familiar faces on here.
-Looks like it has some interesting features..."- Anna, new user remote testing
+Looks like it has some interesting features I haven't seen elsewhere."- Anna, new user, remote testing

 Onboarding iterations improved free trial starts from 40% to 65%.

-We’re continuing to A/B test if users should be let into the app earlier, since a subscription-only app is a much bigger commitment and having a peek at our content may convince users to commit.
+We continued to A/B test if users should be let into the app earlier, since a subscription-only app is a much bigger financial commitment and having a peek at our content may get users over the threshold.
 Through an exit survey, we’re capturing reasons why users cancel.